2018 International Championship

-The 2018 International Championship was a professional ranking snooker tournament, taking place from 28 October to 4 November 2018 in Daqing, China.
+The 2018 International Championship (officially the 2018 OPPO International Championship) was a professional ranking snooker tournament, taking place from 28 October to 4 November 2018 in Daqing, China.
 It was the seventh ranking event of the 2018/2019 season.

 Qualifying for the tournament took place between 9–12 October 2018 in Barnsley Metrodome, Barnsley.

 Defending champion Mark Selby lost to Neil Robertson 4–6 in the quarter-final, bringing an end to his 2-year reign and an 18 match unbeaten record in the tournament.

 Mark Allen won the tournament with record 14 century breaks, beating Robertson 10–5 in the final.
 It was Allen's fourth ranking title.

 Prize fund

 The breakdown of prize money for this year is shown below: